Finance for University Education

 - BEng (Hons) programme will be £2,976, assuming 4 modules of 15 credits studied (£744 per 15 credit module)

-Please see specific course information pages for course level fees
+Please see course information pages for specific fees - University Education at Furness College

 - All fees are set and are payable on a yearly basis and are subject to increase in line with inflation.